Table of content

 To answer that, you must familiarise yourself with what a TOK Essay is about.

-Before you start reading this article, Amanda has some awesome TOK tips for you!
+Before you start reading this article, Amanda has some excellent TOK tips for you!

 Theory of Knowledge is one of the most meta subjects that IB offers.
 Despite its complexity, TOK helps in providing a base for holistic learning and allows students to have a multidisciplinary experience.

-To understand TOK is to understand the essence of IB; a task which most people consider to be unattainable.
+To understand TOK is to understand the essence of IB, a task that most people consider unattainable.

-TOK demonstrates the ways in which students can apply their knowledge with greater awareness and credibility.
+TOK demonstrates how students can apply their knowledge with greater awareness and credibility.

 Big words, huh?

-Now that we know that Theory of Knowledge is something we cannot just slide through, let’s understand how can we conquer this battle all guns blazing.
+Now that we know that we cannot just slide through the Theory of Knowledge, let's understand how we can conquer this battle all guns blazing.